-Imagen’s award winning Enterprise Video Platform has been selected by the charity to archive video content across the fragile and conflict-affected societies where they work.
+Imagen’s award winning Video Platform has been selected by the charity to archive video content across the fragile and conflict-affected societies where they work.

 BBC Media Action’s output includes TV and radio dramas, radio discussion and magazine shows, and public service broadcasts designed to help reduce poverty and support people in understanding their rights.
 Covering themes of Governance, Health, Resilience and Humanitarian response, the charity produces more than 200 hours of video per year and reaches over 200 million people in 28 countries.

 The main aim for the project is to implement an online multimedia archive enabling their teams working around the world to easily and efficiently share their editorial content.
 This large library of media content, aimed at bringing lasting change to people’s lives, will be available to all the charity’s staff through a dedicated Imagen video portal instead of the multiple platforms where they are currently stored.

 It will bring their teams closer together and make sharing ideas easier, helping to inspire and inform their future programming.
 In addition, their business development teams will be better able to find appropriate material to demonstrate their work to potential donors so that they can continue their work.

 The site will be branded and customised for BBC Media Action and will enable staff to search the library and access the content anywhere in the world across multiple devices.